"Highly Recommended. This is an excellent study of California's historic missions." -CIVC Index

 California's 21 missions are the state's most visited historical landmarks.
 This series, shot entirely on location, offers viewers the complete story of the missions and their impact on the state's development.
 Click for more

-A combined version of 8.
-Mission San Juan Capistrano and 8.
-Mission San Juan Bautista is available.
+A combined version of 5.
+Mission San Diego de Alcala; 6.
+Mission San Gabriel and 7.
+Mission Santa Barbara is available.

 Arts: Art & Artists

 Arts: Photography Cinema: Drama Cinema: Family Cinema: Literature Cinema: Mysteries

 Cinema: Westerns Computer Science Criminal Justice, Law Enforcement Early Childhood English: Language Arts